BuddyLReno/smarquee/README.md

 Using Smarquee for a personal site or open source site is completely free forever.

-To use Smarquee in a commercial project, please contact me for licensing options.
+To use Smarquee in a commercial project, please contact me for licensing options at [buddylreno@gmail.com](mailto:buddylreno@gmail.com).

 ## Contributing